Note

 Navigate to All Apps, and then locate the Surface Hub Hardware Diagnostic application.

-When the application starts, the Welcome page provides a text window to document the reason why you are testing the Hub.
+When the application starts, the Welcome page provides a text window to document the reason why you're testing the Hub.
 This note can be saved to USB together with the diagnostic results at the conclusion of testing.
-After you finish entering a note, select the Continue button.
+After you finish entering a note, select Continue.

 Note

-When saving diagnostic results, do not change the default path or select a subdirectory.
+When saving diagnostic results, don't change the default path or select a subdirectory.
 The files can be copied later via the File Explorer app.

 Select Account Settings.